 Cabling is an important part of the modular synth setup.
 The beauty of these units is the ability to create custom sounds on the fly, and is achieved through patching the modules in different combinations within the signal path.
 Vintage King offers high-quality custom cables to ensure you are getting the cleanest path from module to modules.
 If you are a less experienced modular synth user, semi-modular synth modules require less patching and create sounds right out of the box, so less patching, or none at all is involved to start making music.

-For any questions concerning your intro to modular synthesis, be sure to contact your sales rep at Vintage King.
+For any questions concerning your intro to modular synthesis or to find the right Eurorack synths and more, be sure to contact your sales rep at Vintage King.